Check out the first 2024 Gartner® Voice of the Customer report for SAM!

 Resources

-Oracle has officially begun to audit their customers for Java.
+Oracle Java audits are here.
 In order to get a better grip on what this means for our clients and the ITAM world at large it’s best to start at the beginning.

-In early 2019 Oracle announced that it would begin charging commercial users of Java for access to updates/patches released on or after April 16, 2019.
-Prior to this announcement, Oracle sold a few commercial Java products which offered its customers advanced features of Java, as well as 24/7 support.
+In early 2019, Oracle announced that it would begin charging commercial users for access to updates/patches released on or after April 16, 2019.
+Prior to this announcement, Oracle sold a few commercial Java products which offered its customers advanced features of Oracle Java, as well as 24/7 support.
 These commercial offerings were sold as perpetual licenses—similar to how Oracle traditionally sells their Database and Middleware products—and separate from their free offerings, Oracle’s Java Development Kit (JDK) and Java Runtime Environment (JRE).
 These had always been free to use and upgrade as long as no “commercial features” were being utilized.
-With the 2019 change, Oracle scrapped their former commercial offerings and included all use of Java under a new subscription-based license model whereby customers must pay annually if they want to install, upgrade, patch, use commercial features, or receive Oracle Support services for Java installations taking place on or after April 16, 2019.
+With the 2019 Java licensing change, Oracle scrapped their former commercial offerings and included all use of Java under a new subscription-based license model with new Java licensing rules whereby customers must pay annually if they want to install, upgrade, patch, use commercial features, or receive Oracle Support services for Java installations taking place on or after April 16, 2019.

 It depends.
-This change to Oracle’s licensing of Java means that almost every organization in the world needs to:
+These new Java licensing rules mean that almost every organization in the world needs to:

 2. Remove or replace Oracle Java from their environments; or